Public private partnership models for national identity programs

 Besides, the increasing complexity of the technical environment, the challenge of hiring qualified candidates, particularly for IT operations, and the lengthy procurement cycle necessary to upgrade technology also represented valid reasons for the Swedish Police to consider outsourcing to Thales.

-Now, as the scope of the Swedish Police continues to grow, they have in place industry-best processes and the scalable model needed to ensure an on-going cycle of efficiency improvements.
+As the Swedish Police's scope continues to grow, they have in place industry-best processes and the scalable model needed to ensure an on-going cycle of efficiency improvements.

 3. Risk sharing in PPPs

 Deploying a physical and digital Identity infrastructure and operating it efficiently are significant challenges.
-But with the PPP model, public authorities can transfer some of the risks involved in a private company that has the skills and experience to better handle them.
+But with the PPP model, public authorities can transfer some of the risks involved in a private company with the skills and experience to better handle them.

 Indeed, the concept of risk-sharing constitutes the very essence of the partnership.
 Ultimately, only risks related to the execution of the governmental responsibilities remain with the public authority.